wmww/Pinecone/tutorials/6_temporary_hacks.md

 # Temporary Hacks

-Pinecone is still under rapid development, and there are a lot of features that are broken or not yet implemented.
+Pinecone is still under rapid development, and there are a lot of features that are not yet implemented.
 This tutorial explains what is coming and what you can use until then. many of the functions described here may be depricated/removed as soon as better replacements are ready.

 ## Pass-by-reference
 There is not yet any pass-by-reference in Pinecone (with the exception of Int arrays and strings (though the latter is immutable)).
 Without pass-by-reference, you can't really have classes because functions can not modify the object they are called on.